What you don’t know really can hurt you.

-As you continue to advance your content marketing campaign, stay wary of these 14 common content mistakes:
+As you continue to advance your content marketing campaign, stay wary of these 14 common content marketing mistakes:

 If you aren’t careful, it’s easy to slip into a “general audience” mentality.
-When you delve into a certain topic and you’re writing by yourself, you naturally tend to think about the topic in broad terms.
+When you delve into a certain topic and you’re creating content by yourself, you naturally tend to think about the topic in broad terms.
 For example, if you’re writing about applying to college, you might be tempted to describe the process as objectively as possible.